-The LCI is cradle-to-gate, encompassing the processes that include extracting resources from the earth through the point at which the products are ready for shipment to customers.
+The LCIs are cradle-to-gate, encompassing the processes that include extracting resources from the earth through the point at which the chemicals are ready for shipment to customers.
 The LCI is based on current data on process technologies, energy and materials consumed, and environmental outputs.
-The study results may later be used by the molybdenum industry in the evaluation of potential impacts associated with molybdenum products and their applications.
-This data used with appropriate methodologies such as the ISO 14000 standards can be the basis for industry benchmarking and management of environmental improvement programmes.
+The study results may later be used in the evaluation of potential impacts associated with molybdenum chemical production, using the LCI results and appropriate methodologies, such as the ISO 14042 standards on Life Cycle Impact Assessment.